cognitedata/neat/docs/data-modeling-principles.md

 Solution data models are trying to balance is between *cooperation* and the *ability to move fast*.
 If the organization only had a single data model, development would be extremely slow and many concepts would be irrelevant for most parts of the organization.
-On the other hand, if each business area had its own data model, it would be very challenging to cooperate across the organization, a situation which we refer to as *siloing*.
+On the other hand, if each business area had its own data model, it would be very challenging to cooperate across the organization, a situation which we refer to as *siloing* as data, information and knowledge among various business units would be isolated.
 If Solution Data Models are allowed to build on top of other Solution Data Models, it increases the complexity which makes it hard to maintain and understand.
 In addition, it can easily lead ot siloing through obfuscation.
 By using the Enterprise Data Model for shared concepts, it enforces a discussion when new concepts are introduced.